PaloAltoNetworks/Splunk-Docs/troubleshoot.md

 ![](assets/troubleshooting_dashboard.png)

 Check that the dashboards are populating with data.
-The Overview dashboard doesn't use acceleration, so it should work at this point.
+The Overview (pre-6.0) and Realtime Event Feed (6.0+) dashboards don't use datamodel acceleration, so it should work at this point.
 If it doesn't, then go back to the previous troubleshooting steps.
 For all the other dashboards, after 5-8 minutes of syslogging to the Splunk server, the dashboards should populate with data.
 If the dashboards are populating, then acceleration and summary indexing are working.
 If not, check the following:

 App Version 4.0 and earlier:
 Uses TSIDX for acceleration.